jorjahung/testing-scala/README.md

-# Scala Project
+# Learning Scala

-To be written.
+The TDD way!